phoebe-project/phoebe2-docs/api/phoebe.parameters.constraint.t0_perpass_supconj.md

 Returns
 ----------
 * ([phoebe.parameters.Parameter](phoebe.parameters.Parameter.md), [phoebe.parameters.ConstraintParameter](phoebe.parameters.ConstraintParameter.md), list):
-    lhs (Parameter), rhs (ConstraintParameter), args (list of arguments that were passed to this function)
+    lhs (Parameter), rhs (ConstraintParameter), addl_params (list of additional parameters that may be included in the constraint), kwargs (dict of keyword arguments that were passed to this function).

 Raises
 --------